SIGN UP FOR DIRECT DEPOSIT

 What are federal work study payments?

 The Federal Work-Study (FWS) Program provides jobs for undergraduate and graduate students with financial need, allowing them to earn money to help pay educational expenses.
 The program encourages community service work and work related to your course of study.
-You can receive these payments through Direct Deposit or the CUNY Scholar Card.
+You can receive these payments through Direct Deposit.